nicholashobbs/knawlige/web.md

 used to trigger changes in a component’s state
 ## Imports
 in file importing a component, use `import` to import the component

+you can use unpkg.com to import a component from a CDN

+`<script src="https://unpkg.com/react/umd/react.production.min.js" crossorigin></script>09-
+`

 ```javascript
 import MyComponent from './MyComponent';